wendell1101/wendell1101/README.md

 - 🔭 I’m currently working on Laravel and Vue Js projects

 - 🌱 I’m trying to integrate ** Vue JS to create a full stack application with Laravel as the server-side language** .
 I've made some projects before using Django and React Js.
-I'm hoping to learn and learn as I can to polished my skills 	😂 :joy:
+I'm hoping to learn as much as I can to polished my skills in web-development	😂

-- 👯 I’m looking to collaborate on **anyone**
+- 👯 I’m looking to collaborate on **anyone** interested in learning with me specially in my old and upcoming projects

 - 👨‍💻 All of my projects are available at [https://personalsite-v1.netlify.app/](https://personalsite-v1.netlify.app/)

 - 💬 Ask me about **anything and I'll do my best to help you**

-- 📫 How to reach me **wendellchansuazo11@gmail.com**
+- 📫 You can just email me **wendellchansuazo11@gmail.com** if you have concerns

-- ⚡ Fun fact **I love watching techy stuffs, anime and mind games**
+- ⚡ Fun fact **I love watching techy stuffs, anime and playing RPG games**

 <h3 align="left">Connect with me:</h3>
 <p align="left">